 MUSI 210.
 INTRODUCTION TO MUSICAL THEATRE.
 This class is a survey of the development of musical theatre as a performing art form in America from 1750 to the present.
-By looking at musical theatre from multiple perspectives-historical, cultural, political, social, aesthetic-the class will explore the ways in which musicals both reflect and embody values and trends of the cultural landscape in which they were written.
+By looking at musical theatre from multiple perspectives--historical, cultural, political, social, aesthetic - the class will explore the ways in which musicals both reflect and embody values and trends of the cultural landscape in which they were written.
 Included will be practical study of the format of the libretto and musical score in relationship to the major musical theatre genre.
 Students may only receive credit for one of Music 210 or Theatre 210.
+Semester course, three hours.

 MUSI 211.
 VOCAL DICTION.
 This course is aimed at music education and voice performance majors and will include instruction concerning the International Phonetic Alphabet; diction rules for singing in Italian, French, German, and English; and the accurate pronunciation of sung Italian, French, English, and German.
 The course meetings will consist of lecture, audio/video examples, and class participation.
+Semester course, three hours.

 MUSI 219.
 BEGINNING CONDUCTING.
 A study of the fundamentals of conducting and rehearsal strategies with an emphasis on beginning instrumental and choral techniques.
 Emphasis is placed on developing baton technique and hand gestures, score study, and developing a comprehensive approach to conducting.
+Semester course, one hour.